-Internally, where Seq needs to store and later read a sensitive value such as a feed password, strong encryption with the Seq master key is used.
+Internally, where Seq needs to store and later read a sensitive value such as a feed password, strong encryption with the instance's Secret Key is used.
 On Windows this key is protected using DPAPI and may additionally be protected using filesystem mechanisms.
 On Docker/Linux, the key is supplied using an environment variable or via a secret key provider.

 Seq's access control system uses the well-known roles-and-permissions style, with permissions currently including full administrative access, read access to shared, user and log data, write access to shared, user data, and ingestion permissions.

 Details on permissions required by each endpoint are specified in the Server HTTP API reference.

 We maintain a public issue tracker including security-related issues, and (after coordinating with our customers, when necessary), document reported vulnerabilities there.

 If you believe you have found a security-relevant issue in Seq, please contact

 Bug fixes are released promptly; normally, bug fixes will be released for the current minor version of Seq, and taking a security fix will require rolling forward to the latest minor version of the product.

 Seq is consciously designed to support any desired level of hardware and network isolation.
 In particular, offline alternatives are provided for all Seq features that would normally require network communication.

 For example, Seq Apps can be installed from a local filesystem folder or private NuGet feed, instead of from the public feed.